A Field Guide to Event-Shape Observables Using Optimal Transport: Definition of event observables with EMD

 In this section we review some of the relevant analytics when computing and understanding the various manifold distances.
 As detailed discussions on how to compute or approximate event isotropy for a given $\beta$ are already presented in Refs.~\cite{Cesarotti:2020hwb, Cesarotti:2020ngq, Cesarotti:2020uod}, we do not explicitly review how to analytically compute this observable.
 Instead, we present illustrative examples of the EMD computed with simple radiation patterns to better understand the range of these observables.

-The range of the manifold distances is closed and well defined for events with sets of massless particles and zero net momentum.
-Therefore, for ease of interpretation, we normalize the observable to the maximal value such that the observable runs from 0 to 1.
+The range of the manifold distances is closed and well defined for events with sets of massless particles and zero net momentum (`recoil-corrected,' following the discussion in Ref.~\cite{Banfi:2010xy}).
+Therefore, for ease of interpretation, subtract any unbalanced momentum from the event and normalize observables to their maximal value such that their domain is between 0 to 1.
 However, it is not immediately obvious what the maximally distant radiation pattern is.
 To show this, we plot the manifold distances as a function of symmetric $N$-particle radiation patterns $\mathcal{U}_N$ in Fig.~\ref{fig:normalize}

 Since the reference geometry for event isotropy is continuous and symmetric under rotations, an analytic solution exists for the distance computed to events with discrete rotational symmetry.
 If an event has $N$ uniformly spaced particles of equal weight $1/N$, the manifold distance is the work it takes to spread the particle evenly over the distance spacing: